raspberrypilearning/hello-world/en/step_3.md

 --- task ---

-Add another line to your code.
-To `print` some more text and the emoji variables `calendar` and `clock`.
+Add another line to your code to `print` some more text and the emoji variables `calendar` and `clock`.

 Get the current date and time by using the `now()` function from the `datetime` library: